FASTCloud: A novel framework of assessment and selection for trustworthy cloud service: The Trust Assessment Model

-Since different CSCs have various monitoring frequencies for QoS attributes, the average AMV of each QoS attribute submitted by CSC is taken as the actual monitoring value.
-Assuming that $ u_{ij} $ submits $ N $ times $ q_{ij}(a_k)$, its average AMV can be calculated by the following equation:
+Since different CSCs have various monitoring frequencies for different QoS attributes, we take the average monitoring value regarding each of the QoS attributes submitted by CSCs as its unique AMV in order to unify measurement benchmark of the QoS attributes.
+We assume that for a given CSC $u_{ij}$, he submitted $ N $ monitoring values on the QoS attribute $a_k$, then the average AMV $q_{ij}(a_k)$ of $a_k$ can be obtained by the following equation.